panoszvg/panoszvg/README.md

 ## Hey there!
 I'm Panos 👋

 - 👩‍💻 Software Engineer
-- 💼 Currently employed at XM, formerly at TSYS
+- 💼 Currently employed at XM
 - 🎓 Master's in Electrical & Computer Engineering from the National Technical University of Athens
 - :octocat: I love building and I'm always up for a new challenge
 - 🔧 Currently building an [Order Matching Engine](https://github.com/panoszvg/Order-Matching-Engine)